joonarafael/ohte/README.md

 2. Navigate to /ohte/flaggame.

-3. Resolve poetry dependicies.
+3. Resolve poetry dependicies by executing 'poetry install' in terminal (command line)..

-4. Run the game from /ohte/flaggame by executing 'poetry run invoke start' in terminal (command line).
+4. Run the game from /ohte/flaggame by executing 'poetry run invoke start' in terminal.

 ## IMPORTANT NOTICES ABOUT INSTALLATION